1.2 Round and flat characters

 What about minor or peripheral characters?
 How deeply do they have to be imagined?

-Click on 'Round and flat character' below to read the section called ‘Round and flat characters’.
+Click on 'Round and flat characters' below to read the section called ‘Round and flat characters’.
 Showing the contradictions in characters is one way of making them ‘round’.

 Take one of the stereotypes mentioned (shifty-eyed thief, jovial fatso, etc.) or use one of your own.
 Write a brief scene in which you portray that character in a complex way, going against the usual expectations.